Sleepwalking is when someone walks or carries out complex activities while not fully awake.

 - make sure your bedroom is dark and quiet when you go to sleep

-- limit drinks before bedtime, particularly those containing caffeine, and go to the toilet before going to sleep
+- limit drinks before bedtime, particularly ones containing caffeine, and go to the toilet before going to sleep

 - find ways to relax before going to bed, such as having a warm bath, reading or deep breathing